Rain and dew

 From the stone porch of a house in the village of Landrung, these children are watching a heavy downpour.
 (Photo copyright © by Kaj Halberg)

 Despite its name, the Taiwanese cherry (Prunus campanulata) is also found in Japan, southern and eastern China, and Vietnam.
 It is a small tree, growing to 8 m tall.
 Due to its gorgeous bell-shaped flowers, this species is widely cultivated.
 When flowering, its nectar is a very popular food source for many bird species.
-A selection of pictures, showing birds feeding in these flowers, may be seen on the page Animals: Birds in Taiwan.
+On the page Animals – Birds: Birds in Taiwan, numerous pictures depict birds feeding in these flowers.

 Flowers of Taiwanese cherry with rain drops, Taipingshan National Forest, Taiwan.
 (Photo copyright © by Kaj Halberg)